Wenjing0916/Wenjing0916.github.io/index.md

 - GPA: 88.5/100 (Entrance through the exam-free recommendation program)
 - Awards: Academic Scholarship covering all tuition fees 2019.09-2022.06

+**[2019.12] Columbia University**, New York, USA
+<i style="color:#7b5aa6">Visiting Student in Graduate School of Architecture, Planning and Preservation (on-site)</i>
+- Attended academic meetings and workshops on the subject of urban sprawl, and delivered the final presentation of a design research project on behalf of group members (score: 90/100)

 **[2014.09-2019.06] Shandong University of Science and Technology**, Qingdao, China
 <i style="color:#7b5aa6">Bachelor of Engineering in Architecture</i>
 - GPA: 90.5/100 (Rank: 1/60 for 5 years; The national college entrance examination grade: 620)
 - Awards: First-class Scholarships in academic performance (5%, 9 times); First-class Corporate Scholarships (5%, 2 times); Design-related Competition Awards (11 times, National and International level); "Outstanding Graduate" of Shandong Province (5%); "Outstanding Student" in Science, Technology, and Innovation at university (5%)

-**[2019.12] Columbia University**, New York, USA
-<i style="color:#7b5aa6">Visit Student in Graduate School of Architecture, Planning and Preservation (on site)</i>
-- Attended academic meetings and workshops on the subject of urban sprawl, and delivered the final presentation of a design research project on behalf of group members (score: 90/100)

 <!--
 ## Research Interests